Lock download and recovery mode

 Has anyone ever tried to secure the bootloader with a password or evaluated the use of lk's bootloader as a free replacement of aboot?

-RE: Lock download and recovery mode - Added by Denis 'GNUtoo' Carikli 4 months ago
+RE: Lock download and recovery mode - Added by Denis 'GNUtoo' Carikli over 2 years ago

 The article sounds interesting.